leanchess/leanchess.github.io/index.md

 As it turned out, `pusha` replaces eight consecutive `push` instructions, whereas its counterpart `popa` replaces seven (the recovered SP value is discarded), meaning that the two, when used in conjunction, could bring up to 12 bytes worth of savings.
 We were naturally eager to try this, and they did just that for LeanChess.
 We then repeated the procedure, for a somewhat humbler profit (the exact byte count is lost to the ages).
 It was either between or immediately after these two instances that LeanChess became smaller than Atomchess.

+Fun fact: we didn't know how to enable 80186 assembly, so we initially substituted `pusha` and `popa` with `db 60h` and `db 61h`, respectively.
+Once we added the `.186` directive, we were pleasantly surprised by an additional byte being removed from the binary as a result.

 No computer series (to speak of) were based on 80186, making IBM PC AT the earliest platform to support this extension and, coincidentally, the minimum requirement for LeanChess.

 ## How Good Is It?